bsshreyas99/parallel-crypto/docs/README.md

 ### *Deliverables*

-Our deliverables will mainly include speedup graphs across the different frameworks coupled with the analyses of their performances using quantitative metrics.
+Our deliverables will mainly comprise of speedup graphs across the different frameworks coupled with the analyses of their performances using quantitative metrics.
 Since we will be evaluating the performance on the GHC and Bridges-2 machines, a benchmark report will also be included.
 Finally, we will expose the suite of parallel cryptographic algorithms we implement on C++ for public usage.

 ## Platform Choice

 Since our project focusses on parallelizing cryptographic algorithms and also studying their performance across parallel frameworks, we will use OpenMP, CUDA and OpenMPI.
 We will use C++ as the implementation language due to its compatibility with all the frameworks mentioned and the fine-grained control of memory that it provides.

+## Schedule

+* Week 1 (03/31): Complete project proposal and finalize parallelism frameworks.
+Explore/implement sequential versions of cryptographic algorithms.
+* Week 2 (04/07): Identify sequential bottlenecks and parallelize AES using OpenMP, OpenMPI and CUDA.
+* Week 3 (04/14): Identify sequential bottlenecks and parallelize ChaCha20 using OpenMP, OpenMPI and CUDA.
+* Week 4 (04/21): Identify sequential bottlenecks and parallelize ECDSA using OpenMP, OpenMPI and CUDA.
+Milestone report.
+* Week 5 (04/28): Benchmark report and performance analyses.
+* Week 6 (05/04): Final report and poster.